 The main distinguishable features between a SSD and a HDD hard drive are :

-a) An SSD drive has no moving parts.
+a) An SSD hard drive has no moving parts.

-b) SSD Drives are much faster in Read and Write data
+b) SSD Drives are faster in Read and Write data

-While normal hard drives have the data stored on platters and use a mechanical arm with read/write heads to move around and read or write the data , SSD drives have the data stored in microchips thus improving the speed immensely.
+While HDD hard drives have the data stored on platters and use a mechanical arm with a read/write head to move around and read the data , SSD hard drive have the data stored in microchips thus improving the speed immensely.

 CSD offers reliable storage solutions based on SSD drives that can greatly improve the speed of your system which it can be a laptop or desktop with Windows, Mac or Linux operation system.